JeffreyQin/FinetuneGPT/README.md

 ## How to use

-1. Clone the repository
+1. Clone the repository.
-2. Install Node.js and run "npm install" in the console.
+2. Install Node.js and run "npm install", "touch .env" in the console.
+3. Type in "OPENAI_API_KEY = {{your api key}}" in .env
+4. Run "npm run start" in the console.

 ## Note